X-ray and Special Procedures Technologist Part-time

-Neuroscience Group has a part-time position available for team-oriented X-ray and Special Procedures Technologist.
+Neuroscience Group has a part-time position available for a team-oriented X-ray and Special Procedures Technologist.
 The Technologist performs radiology exams and procedures at a technical level that requires independent judgment.
 They operate ionizing radiation equipment using ingenuity and initiative to apply prescribed protocols related to radiology technology for the diagnosis of various diseases.
 The Technologist also assumes responsibility for coordinating procedures, applies radiation safety, and attends to patient’s needs.
-Expected to work 12-16 hours weekly.
+Expected to work 12-16 hours Monday through Friday.

 - Supports and promotes the mission and strategic vision of the organization.